David13590/docker-compose-MQTT/README.md

 ORDER BY ID ASC;```

 #### Viewing with the dashboard
 To view the dashboard.
-Open a browser and past this url: ```0.0.0.0:8501```
+Open a browser and past this url: ```http://127.0.0.1:1880/ui/```
-The dashboard container also prints the url to terminal.
+The dashboard container also prints the url the flow (where you edit the dashboard) to terminal.

 <br>